-- Profit per share of 36.30 pence per share (2020: loss of 2.01 pence per share) - Funds raised of £625K before expenses during the year - Additional investment into Phase Focus Limited - Sale of Pharm 2 Farm Limited - Sale of shares in Remote Monitored Systems Plc - Continued progress at Paraytec Limited - Dividend of 42.75p per share was paid in December 2020
+- Earnings per share of 3.10 pence per share (2021: 36.30 pence per share) - Funds raised of £2.5 million before expenses during the year - Additional investment into Phase Focus Limited - Continued progress at Paraytec Limited

 Disclaimer

 This Annual Report contains certain forward-looking statements, which reflect the knowledge of, and information available to, the directors at the date of preparation of this Annual Report.
 By their nature, these statements involve risk and uncertainty because they relate to events and depend on circumstances that may or may not occur in the future and there are a number of factors that could cause actual results or developments to differ materially from those expressed or implied by these forward-looking statements.